abu-irrational/Blend2D-contours/README.md

 # Blend2D-contours
-Blend2Dextension for extracting contours from a BLPath
+Blend2D extension for extracting contours from a BLPath
 ------------------------------------------------------

 This is a little Blend2D extension for extracting the contours of a BLPath.